w3c/i18n-drafts/articles/language-negotiation/language-negotiation.md

 > which makes
 > more languages available to users with a non-USA shipping address
 > than to domestic users.)

-- **Default Locale**.
-If none of the user's signals match the available list of locales on the site, there needs to be some language chosen.
-  This default is the "ultimate fallback" for the site.

 Sites also sometimes need to manage more detailed preferences.